 .

-The EF 300 4L USM is my only great white lens and my largest optic.
+The EF 300 4L USM was my only great white lens for decades.
 I bought it in the early 90s and it endured hard tours of duty shooting sunsets, candids and surfing at Waikiki and Ala Moana.
 I lost interest in telephotos and the 300 4L languished in my cupboard for a decade.
 I recently pulled it out and, after a few initial zips and bumps, found it as sharp and fast focusing as ever.

 Wave | Canon EOS A2E, EF 300 4L USM and Sensia 100